hellowearemito/yii2-coding-standards/docs/rules.md

 Coding Style Guide
 ==================

-This coding style guide extends and expands on [PSR2].
+This coding style guide extends and expands on [PSR-12][].
-It also incorporates several rules from the [Yii 2 Core Framework Code Style][Yii2].

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][].

 [RFC 2119]: http://tools.ietf.org/html/rfc2119